elnatantorres/automated-irrigation-system-database/README.md

 # Automated Irrigation System - Database

 This database is part of a project that aims automating a irrigation system.
-Therefor,e this solution contains the executions of irrigation and the components related to it.
+Therefore, this solution contains the executions of irrigation and the components related to it.

 ## Schemas